Ortolani Test

 After performing the Ortolani Test and interpreting the results, healthcare professionals follow several key steps to ensure appropriate follow-up and management:

-• Treatment planning: Depending on the severity of the hip dysplasia and the age of the child, treatment options may vary.
-Common interventions include the use of a Pavlik harness, which helps to hold the baby's hip in the correct position to encourage normal development.
+- Treatment planning: Treatment options may vary depending on the severity of the hip dysplasia and the child's age.
+Common interventions include using a Pavlik harness, which helps hold the baby's hip in the correct position to encourage normal development.
 In more severe cases, surgical interventions might be necessary.

-• Monitoring and follow-up: Regular follow-up appointments are critical to monitor the hip's development and the effectiveness of the treatment plan.
-These check-ups allow adjustments to be made as needed and ensure that the hip is developing normally.
+- Monitoring and follow-up: Regular follow-up appointments are critical to monitor the hip's development and the effectiveness of the treatment plan.
+These check-ups allow adjustments as needed and ensure that the hip develops normally.

-By following these steps, healthcare professionals can effectively manage developmental dysplasia of the hip and improve outcomes for affected infants.
+By following these steps, you can effectively manage developmental dysplasia of the hip and improve outcomes for affected infants.

 Commonly asked questions